-When a parent is named Sole Managing Conservator, that parent will have the right to make all or most of the decisions regarding the child, and can exclude the other parent from the decision making process.
+When a parent is named Sole Managing Conservator, that parent will have the right to make all or most decisions regarding the child and exclude the other parent from the decision-making process.
 The Sole Managing Conservator’s decision making power might include:

 - Decisions about medical care

 - Allowing the child to marry before the age of 18

 - Deciding where the child will live

 The other parent will be named the Possessory Conservator.
 That parent will usually get visitation with the child and have certain duties when they are in their possession, such as the duty to provide for the child’s physical needs.